ANQIFENG/RATNUS/README.md

 # How to run :runner:
 ## Prerequisites
 - **Operating System:** Linux or OSX
+- **Hardware:**
+  - Multimodal MRI Calculation: GPU is required.
-- **Hardware:** NVIDIA GPU + CUDA CuDNN recommended for optimal performance; CPU mode is also supported.
+  - Segmentation: GPU is recommended for optimal performance; CPU mode is also supported

 ## Installation
 ### T1-weighted dual-input version:
 You can install using Singularity with the following command: